 How Does National University Help Those in the Military Further Their Education?

-National University is a San Diego-based nonprofit educational institution founded in 1971 by retired U.S. Navy Lieutenant Commander David Chigos.
+National University is a San Diego-based nonprofit educational institution founded in 1971 by retired U.S. Navy Captain David Chigos.
 For over 20 years, National University has offered flexible online education programs designed for busy adult learners balancing work, family life, or military duties.
 Their commitment to those who are serving or have served in the military runs deep.

 “National University employs veterans and former veterans, who are a strong part of the student community,” says Johnny Lopez, Manager of Financial Aid for the San Diego region of National University.
 “The staff veterans create relationships with the school’s students, to first and foremost help them feel comfortable understanding how the education plan at National University works, and eventually how to find a job that fits students’ chosen career path.”